Computing a LTAS with the Public API [1]#

 Computing and writing spectrum matrices and spectrograms...

-As for regular spectrum analyses, the output LTAS is stored in a SpectroDataset named after analysis.name:
+As for regular spectrum transforms, the output LTAS is stored in a SpectroDataset named after transform.name:

 pd.DataFrame(